Loki-Astari/geeky-nextjs/content/posts/MemoryResizing.md

 <MathJaxContext>
 <ThorMath content="S   = Br^n" />

-Thus the size of `Released Memory` can be expressed as:
+Thus, the size of `Released Memory` can be expressed as:

 <ThorMath content="\sum_&#123;k=0&#125;^&#123;n-1&#125;\ Br^k" />

-Also the size of the next block will be:
+Also, the size of the next block will be:

 <ThorMath content="Br^&#123;n+1&#125;" />